How to Clean a Gas Stove

 But not only do dirty, greasy gas burner grates and food particles make your kitchen look dirty, they can also affect your cooking and present a fire hazard.

-Simple Green All-Purpose Cleaner breaks down grease and deep cleans without harsh or abrasive chemicals, and won't leave behind fumes that can linger long after you've finished cleaning.
+Simple Green All-Purpose Cleaner breaks down grease and deep cleans without caustic or abrasive chemicals and won't leave behind residue that can linger long after you've finished cleaning.
 Learn how to clean burners, grates, and the stovetop surface using the directions below.

-To make cleaning even easier on yourself next time, it's best if you wipe your stove top down after each use.
+To make cleaning your stove top even easier on yourself next time, it's best if you wipe it down after each use.
 Food and grease won't have a chance to get stuck if you get rid of those spots as soon as they show up.

 Directions for Cleaning a Gas Stove Top: